xrusnack/Explainable-AI/README.md

 ### Concept Bottleneck Model

-Predictions of the “Attractive” attribute (i.e. Decision tree trained on the predictions of the Concept Model):
+Predictions of the “Attractive” attribute (i.e. Decision tree trained on the predictions of the Concept Model) on the test set:

 | Metric                       | Score |
 | ---------------------------- | ----- |